About This Website

 I started this website in 2007 after seeing the beneficial effects of a home made raw meat diet for my own three cats, two of which.had developed IBD while eating premium grain-free diets.
 I have been asked by many people to share my adaptations of popular recipes and the research that I have done on feline nutrition.
 I maintain this website as a free public service.
 I am not a veterinarian, the information shared here is available in research journals, scientific textbooks on animal nutrition, and from veterinarians educated in feline nutrition.

 This website is dedicated to the memory of Tristan, who passed away at age 21 in 2015 from an aggressive form of gastric lymphoma.
 Tristan began to develop IBD symptoms when he was about 8 years old.
 After a few years of unsuccessful veterinary treatments including speciality diets, we finally decided to make the effort to transition our cats to a home made minimal ingredient raw meat diet.
 The results were astounding.
-Tristan’s IBD went into complete remission and remained so for the last 10 years of his life.
+Tristan’s IBD went into complete remission and remained so for the last 11 years of his life.
 He bore the scars of inflammation, however, in the form of permanently thickened intestines.
-It is possible that the damage done by IBD eventually led to the development of the large cell lymphoma, but we will never know for sure.
-Tristan had 10 very happy, healthy years after making the switch to a more natural diet, and it is my hope that by sharing this information other cats suffering from IBD and other afflictions related to an inappropriate diet.
+Tristan had 11 very happy, healthy years after making the switch to a more natural diet, and it is my hope that by sharing this information other cats suffering from IBD and other afflictions related to an inappropriate diet.

 What Your Cat Was Meant to Eat